EddOliver/AggroFox/Irrigation System/README.md

 What this does is to seek the weather condition that we desire which is "Rain" and it puts it into the payload of the flow.

+You can also grab a Text Dashboard node and connect it to this flow to get this info to the dashboard.

 5.-